ryandhasgit/Comedy/Beat Bin/My Five Year Plan For Getting Out Of This Well.md

 on my resume, under communication skills add "talking with animals" and under job title add "bird god"

 a bird i sent out before the war returns with a telephone
+provide a feast of worms commiserate with a heroes welcome to the bird who returns... thank returning bird for trusting my managerial/delegation skills

 use penetration-testing knowledge from my Three Week Seminar Certification on Cyber Security to brtue force passwords i start punching in passwords